Menopause and your health

 All women need regular checkups and screening tests throughout their lives.
 Most women can help take care of their health with:

-• Regular Pap tests, even after menopause.
-You should get a Pap test and HPV test together every five years if you have a cervix, until you are 65 and have had three clear tests in a row.
+- Regular Pap tests, even after menopause.
+You should get a Pap test and an HPV test together every five years if you have a cervix, until you are 65 and have had three clear tests in a row.

-• Blood pressure, cholesterol, and other tests your doctor recommends
+- Blood pressure, cholesterol, and other tests your health care provider recommends.

-Your doctor or nurse might also recommend other tests, depending on your health.
+Your health care provider might also recommend other tests, depending on your health.
 For example, you might need to see a specialist for some specific problems, like urinary incontinence.

 How can I stay healthy during and after menopause?